 Here is the sedum autumn joy plant this morning.
 It’s starting to look a bit faded now.
 Its season is almost over.

-And of course I have new Ivy photos for you.
+I have new Ivy photos for you.

 She is a bundle of energy and fun.
 And a source of endless entertainment for Charlie and me.